Render settings explained - Corona Renderer for C4D

 Mtl. override - this enables the override material, which will be applied to all scene objects.
 Useful for creating "clay renders" - usually for debugging problematic scenes.

-This option will allow you to include or exclude a selected object from the rendering process without the need of hiding all unwanted objects in the Object Manager.
+This option will allow you to include or exclude a selected object from the rendering process without the need to hide all unwanted objects in the Object Manager.

 - Disable - No change in rendering.